Uber narrows loss on food-delivery growth, cost cuts, but ride-hail demand flat

-TechnologyUber narrows loss on food-delivery growth, cost cuts, but ride-hail demand flat

-Uber Technologies Inc (UBER.N) said on Wednesday its food-delivery business continued to grow despite gradual signs of U.S. recovery from the COVID-19 pandemic, but ride-hail bookings were flat from the previous quarter.
+(Reuters) - Uber Technologies Inc said on Wednesday its food-delivery business continued to grow despite gradual signs of U.S. recovery from the COVID-19 pandemic, but ride-hail bookings were flat from the previous quarter.

 Shares ticked up 0.3% in after-hours trading after falling 3.7% during the regular session.